Get all the latest data for Honduras?

 What tenant profiles dominate rentals in Honduras?

-Top three tenant profiles are urban salaried workers (government and corporate), young professionals and couples, and expats or NGO staff.
+The three main tenant profiles in Honduras are local salaried workers, young professionals and students, and higher-budget expats or corporate tenants.

 Do tenants prefer furnished or unfurnished in Honduras?